 Postural Correction

 When your spine is properly aligned, it relieves pressure on the muscles and nerves in your back.
 This helps prevent the curve of your spine from causing pain and discomfort in other areas, including the neck, shoulders, hips, and buttocks.
-A chiropractor can use manual adjustments to help restore proper spinal alignment and reduce pain in these areas.
+A chiropractor near doncaster can use manual adjustments to help restore proper spinal alignment and reduce pain in these areas.

 Your chiropractor may also offer massage therapy, such as deep tissue and cranial-sacral techniques.
 This can ease tension in the back muscles, release trigger points, and improve circulation.
 When combined with stretches and rehabilitation exercises, massage can help you manage the pain and discomfort associated with scoliosis.